One-shot distillation with constant overhead using catalysts: Results

-\paragraph{General theory: one-shot catalytic distillation and theoretical guarantee for catalyst reuse.---} Now we introduce the main results, with detailed proofs and extended discussions left to the Supplemental Materials.
-Here we are interested in the case where the target state is pure and $n \geq m$.
+Now we introduce our main results.
+Here, we deal with the standard distillation setting where more source states are consumed to distill less pure target states, namely, $\sigma$ is pure and $n \geq m$.
 Axiomatically, it is assumed that appending free systems, discarding and permuting subsystems, and classically controlled free operations are free, and no other properties of the resource theory are needed, rendering the framework highly flexible and applicable to most relevant theories.